-Powertec designed the original leverage home gyms nearly 20 years ago.
+Powertec designed the original leverage home gyms 20 years ago.
 They've stood the test of time and have been frequently copied.
 All carry the highly-requiring European EU-957 standard for performance and safety, are tough and are of extremely high quality.
 Few others imported to NZ (if any), carry the EU-957 certification.

 Leverage gyms offer several major benefits over others.
 They provide the most important and productive exercises in a highly effective form.
 Presses, lifts, squats, rows and many more.
 Most "home gyms" don't; in fact, they often do little that's really useful.
 They're often cheap-to-make devices with a few vertical cables strung through pulleys to offer mainly isolation (single muscle) exercises.
 They provide very few of the important, heavily-engaging, pressing and lifting movements.
 There's little adjustment for body size, and grip variety - very important for proper development.
 The structure is typically flimsy, which reduces pleasure and commitment.
 Not the case with Powertec equipment.